 Milestones of Care

-Royal University Hospital is a 455-bed, acute-care facility operated by the Saskatoon Health Region, and serves as the medical centre of excellence for central and northern communities.
+Royal University Hospital is a 455-bed, acute-care facility operated by the Saskatchewan Health Authority, and serves as the medical centre of excellence for central and northern communities.
 As the province’s primary trauma and acute care hospital, RUH touches the lives of everyone in Saskatchewan:

 - 42,037 adult emergency visits between April 1, 2014, and March 31, 2015